Skip to content

 Common questions

-Apps that inject scripts into the Shopify theme frontend will not work in a headless setup.
-Apps that operate via the Admin API (inventory management, reviews, loyalty programs) continue working.
-I audit your current apps before migration and identify any that need replacing.
+Apps that inject scripts directly into your Shopify theme frontend won't work after migration -- their JavaScript has nowhere to run in a Next.js storefront.
+Apps that operate through the Admin API, like inventory management, reviews, and loyalty programmes, keep working without changes.
+We audit your current app stack before migration and flag anything that needs an Admin API alternative.

 Ready to migrate?